jborean93/smbprotocol/README.md

 * Test and support DFS mounts and not just server shares
 * Multiple channel support to speed up large data transfers
-* Create an easier API on top of the `raw` SMB calls that currently exist
 * Lots and lots more...